microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Advanced/Disposable-Extensions.md

 # Abstract

-This document outlines how to make a `CustomDataSource` or SDK extension - such as a `DataCooker` - disposable.
+This document outlines how to make a `ProcessingSource` or SDK extension - such as a `DataCooker` - disposable.

 # Motiviation